Mvalentino92/Julia_Modules/README.md

 ## Julia Stuff:
 *Random functions and things I wrote in Julia*

+**CompGraph.jl:** Messing around with building Computation Graphs for evaluating expressions.
+Nothing crazy, just a POC.
+Might clean it up and add more functionality in the future.

 **DeviseSum.jl:** Given a target number n and a set of numbers N, this returns a sum of the numbers from N (repeats allowed) that result in n if possible.
 For instance n = 17, N = {2,5,7}.
 Solution = 2 + 5 + 5 + 5

 **EightPuzzle.jl:** Solves the EightPuzzle problem using the A* algorithm.